REPAIR - RECOVER - REGENERATE

 Read our Frequently Asked Questions, or book a consultation today.

-Dr. Ibrahim will explain all risks and benefits associated with the procedure to you beforehand, and you will have an opportunity to ask as many questions as you would like to ask.
+· Dr. Ibrahim will explain the risks and benefits of the procedure to you beforehand, and you can ask as many questions as you like.

-You may take Tylenol or narcotic pain medication before the injection.
-You may also eat and drink normally.
-It is important to drink at least four (4) eight oz. glasses of water the night before the procedure.
+· Before the injection, you may take Tylenol or other pain medication.
+You can eat and drink as you normally would.
+It is important to stay hydrated by drinking at least four glasses of water the night before the procedure to make drawing blood easier.

 Keep the injection site clean, dry, and covered with a Band-Aid for 24 to 48 hours.